Test-Time Detoxification without Training or Learning Anything: Experiments

 Further, SASA underperforms relative to the gains reported in its original paper.
 Using the authors’ implementation (which also includes RAD), we find that SASA is ineffective at low temperature: the token distribution becomes highly peaked, and its margin-based adjustments do not substantially shift probability mass away from toxic continuations.

-\paragraph{Optimization does not alter the original input prompt.} We examine how the optimized input embeddings decode. \textit{Strikingly, across all prompts and trials, the decoded optimized embeddings are identical to the original prompts}, which is likely enforced by our regularization mechanisms.
-Thus, our method detoxifies generation purely by modifying what the model ``sees'' in embedding space, without changing the human-readable input text, and remains within the original token subspace.
+\paragraph{Optimization does not alter the original input prompt.} We examine how the optimized embeddings decode.
+Strikingly, across all prompts and trials, decoding the optimized embeddings recovers the original prompt tokens exactly.
+The perturbation is therefore entirely \textit{sub-lexical}: the embeddings shift within their original token regions (hence the human-readable input is unchanged) yet the model receives different continuous inputs.
+These shifts propagate through the transformer's smooth operations and measurably alter the output distribution, confirming that generation is sensitive to continuous embedding variation even within a single token's subspace.
+Our method thus detoxifies generation purely by modifying what the model ``sees'' in embedding space, without changing the input text.

-\paragraph{Computational complexity is practically low.} Each optimization step requires evaluating the objective function $(N+1)$ times (the original embedding plus $N$ Monte Carlo perturbations).
-In practice, early stopping keeps the effective number of iterations $\bar{K}$ small—a maximum of 3.17 iterations (GPT-2 on RTP).
-As a result, the optimization loop incurs only a modest constant-factor overhead relative to standard decoding; we revisit the computational and deployment implications in the subsequent discussion section.
+\paragraph{Computational complexity is practically low.} Each optimization step requires evaluating the objective function $N+1$ times (the original embedding plus $N$ Monte Carlo perturbations).
+In practice, early stopping keeps the effective iteration count $\bar{K}$ small—at most 3.17 iterations (GPT-2 on RTP).
+The optimization loop therefore incurs only a modest, near-constant-factor overhead relative to standard decoding.
+A wall-clock analysis across different values of $\bar{K}$ is also provided in Appendix~\ref{app:wall-clock}; TIDE's optimization takes no more than 9 seconds in total.
+We revisit the computational and deployment implications in the subsequent discussion section.